 Test accommodations are available on standardized achievement tests for students who have a diagnosed disability or medical condition and an educational plan (either an IEP or a 504) that includes testing accommodations.
-Students with active IEPs or 504s and their parents can access secure information about their accommodations approval status and accommodation testing room assignments through their myETHS account using their Home Access Center user name and password.
+Students with active IEPs or 504s and their parents/guardians can access secure information about their accommodations approval status and accommodation testing room assignments by logging into their myETHS account.

-ACT, Inc. and College Board are private test companies that are not obligated to accommodate for standardized testing.
-These test companies review applications for eligibility and make determinations based on the documentation submitted by the parent/guardian.
+Standardized tests (such as ACT, SAT, and AP) are all given through one of two private test companies (ACT or College Board).
+They are not obligated to accommodate a student for standardized testing, but they will review applications for eligibility and make determinations based on the history of need and documentation submitted.
 Both companies require evidence of an impairment or disability that requires an accommodation in order to access the test (disabilities include physical, medical, learning, emotional/psychological, hearing, vision, language, etc.).
 In addition, both companies have firm due dates for making such a request 6 – 8 weeks prior to a testing date.
 Requests cannot be made just before a test (the exception to this can be an emergency medical accommodation).

 Regular Summer Monday-Thursday 8:00am-4:30pm Closed